 In February 2016, the FASB issued ASU 2016-02, "Leases", as amended by ASU No. 2018-11, "Leases: Targeted Improvements", (ASC 842), which provides for a comprehensive change to lease accounting.
 The new guidance amends the existing accounting standards for leases to increase transparency and comparability among organizations by requiring the recognition of ROU assets and lease liabilities on the balance sheet.
-Most prominent among the changes in the standard is the recognition of ROU assets and lease liabilities by lessees for those leases classified as operating leases.
+Most prominent among the changes in the standard is the recognition of ROU assets and lease so perating leases.
 Under the standard, disclosures are required to meet the objective of enabling users of financial statements to assess the amount, timing, and uncertainty of cash flows arising from leases.